Drupal

 The pattern gets the installation root by one of the following methods:

-• For Apache Based Webservers it is the DocumentRoot as reported in the config_file described on the SI
+• For Apache Based Webservers, it is the DocumentRoot as reported in the config_file described by the SI.

-• For Nginx Webserver it is the root as reported in one of the Nginx configuration files
+• For Nginx Webservers, it is the root as reported in one of the Nginx configuration files.

-• For IIS if the path to the drupal.config file.
-The pattern obtains this from the -h option of the IIS child process.
+• For Microsoft IIS Webservers, it is the path to the drupal.config file.
+The pattern obtains this path from the -h option of the IIS child process.

-The pattern runs command <install root>/drush status.
-This will give the value of ‘drupal version’
+The pattern runs the <install root>/drush status command to obtain the value of the Drupal version.

-The pattern attempts to find version from one of the following two files
+The pattern attempts to find the version from one of the following files:

-FileMethod to read fileText to search for in file
+FileMethod to read the fileText to search for in the file

-<install root>/docs/CHANGELOG.txtParse file with findstr or grepDrupal <version>
+<install root>/docs/CHANGELOG.txtParse the file with findstr or grepDrupal <version>

-The pattern creates an instance based SoftwareInstance with the key based on type and the key of the trigger SoftwareInstance
+The pattern creates an instance-based SoftwareInstance with the key based on the type and the key of the trigger SoftwareInstance.

-The pattern creates a Client Server relationship to the triggering SoftwareInstance or the drupal SoftwareComponent that is its child.
+The pattern creates a client-server relationship to the triggering SoftwareInstance or the Drupal SoftwareComponent, which is its child.
 The triggering web server is the client.

-The pattern finds the linked database from the following attributes given by the the drush status command.
+The pattern finds the linked database from the following attributes given by the drush status command:

 1757948040764-581.png